aladinkapic/scout-reprezentacija.ba/README.md

 - **HTML5 + CSS3 (SASS - Bootstrap)**
 - **MSSQL**

+### Documentation

+Full system requirements and / or documentation, can be downloaded from [here](https://github.com/aladinkapic/scout-reprezentacija.ba/blob/master/storage/Documentation/Technical%20documentation.pdf).

 ### License

 This system is owned by Reprezentcija.BA and Alkaris d.o.o / CodeCollection.